 3. Have a family gathering or meeting, that can be every other week or whatever.
 This is a time where the child knows we’re going to talk about what went well this past week, whether we were successful in keeping to our media plan, or looking back and celebrating the successes, etc. and then looking forward to the schedule of the upcoming week: travels, soccer practices, tests, etc. What we’re doing is putting some structure in place.
 Sunday afternoon has always been a good time for the parents.

 4. Use the tech to support their child’s learning process, but in fun ways.
-We find that getting takeout on a Friday night and watching a documentary or an educational show or “Planet Earth” … than just something mindless is a great way to go into the weekend.
+We find that getting takeout on a Friday night and watching a documentary or an educational show or “Planet Earth” … then just something mindless is a great way to go into the weekend.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.